algosup/2024-2025-project-4-web-fpga-team-2/documents/TestPlan/testPlan.md

 ## 4. Execution strategy

-### 4.1 Testing Criterias
+### 4.1 Testing criteria

 To ensure that our test goes as smoothly as possible, we have some testing criteria that we have to fulfill in every test:

 - Are tested features in line with the specifications defined in the documents?
 <br>